 - Women in Development of Greater Boston is a nonprofit organization with over 850 members.
-The mission statement of the organization promotes and supports the advancement of women in the professional and philanthropic worlds.
-Its members help each other develop professional skills, share employment information and advise on philanthropy http://www.widgb.org ).
+The mission of the organization is to promote and support the advancement of women in the professional and philanthropic worlds.
+Its members help each other develop professional skills, share employment information and advice on philanthropy. (http://www.widgb.org ).

 Bibliography and Internet Sources